SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 ## Logic reuse in Vue2

 With Vue 2 you can create DRY code using mixins or scoped slots.
-Mixins specifically are very easy to use, and if you know how to build vue components, you know how to write mixins.
+Mixins specifically are very easy to use, and if you know how to build Vue components, you know how to write mixins.

 Mixins and Scoped-slots do come with some disadvantages: